Al-Funduq: Location

-Al-Funduq and Jinsafut are located 16 km east of Qalqiliya.
-It is bordered by Immatin to the east, Deir Istiya to the south, Wadi Qana (in Salfit Governorate) to the west and Hajja to the north.
+Al-Funduq is located 16 km east of Qalqiliya.
+It is bordered by Immatain to the east, Deir Istiya to the south, Wadi Qana (in Salfit Governorate) to the west and Hajja to the north.

 History

 Byzantine period

-Ceramics from the Byzantine era have been found here, and it has been suggested that this was the place Fondeka, once inhabited by Samaritans.
+Ceramics from the Byzantine era were found here, and it has been suggested that this place was Fondeka, once inhabited by Samaritans.

 Crusader period

-During the Crusader period the village was inhabited by Muslims, according to the historian Diya al-Din al-Maqdisi.
-A Hanbali scholar named Ahmad ibn Abd al-Daim al-Maqaddasi al-Hanbali was born in the village in 575 AH/1180 CE, dying there in 668 AH/March 1270 CE.
-Followers of the Hanbali scholar Ibn Qudamah (1146/47-1223) also lived in the village, and during this period al-Funduq was home to a well-known Muslim sheikh named Abd Allah.
+During the Crusader period Funduq was inhabited by Muslims, according to the historian Diya al-Din al-Maqdisi.
+A Hanbali scholar named Ahmad ibn Abd al-Daim al-Maqaddasi al-Hanbali was born in the village in 575 AH/1180 CE.
+He died there in 668 AH/March 1270 CE.
+Followers of the Hanbali scholar Ibn Qudamah (1146/47-1223) also lived in the village.
+A Muslim sheikh named Abd Allah was another resident.